-Category management has undergone a great deal of transformation over the last decade or so – and as technology, tools and techniques continue to advance, there’s no doubt more change is on the horizon.
+Category management has undergone a great deal of transformation over the last decade or so – and as technology, category management tools and techniques continue to advance, there’s no doubt more change is on the horizon.

 We recently sat down with Prerna Dhawan, Global Head of Solutions at The Smart Cube, and Drasko Jelavic, Chief Executive Officer at Cirtuo, to get their expert insights into what this change might entail.